HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 Serena looks nothing like Anna.
-And yet, something in the way she sits—her posture, her presence—makes his brain uncontrollably want to label her as *young Anna*.
+And yet, something in the way she sits—her posture, her presence—makes his brain uncontrollably want to label her as *younger Anna*.
 A younger, idealized echo; not the real woman, but a memory turned flesh.
 In a few years, when he looks back on this moment, he’ll call it what it was:
-*Adversarial Brain Hacking*—the biological equivalent of [Adversarial Machine Learning](https://en.wikipedia.org/wiki/Adversarial_machine_learning): the same way you hack an AI with carefully calibrated pixels, you hack a human brain with a carefully calibrated face.
+*Adversarial Brain Hacking*—the biological equivalent of [Adversarial Machine Learning](https://en.wikipedia.org/wiki/Adversarial_machine_learning): the same way you trick an AI with carefully calibrated pixels, you trick a human brain with a carefully calibrated face—personalized just for him.
 But today’s king doesn’t know such thing is even a possibility;
 he only feels the surge of warmth, affection, and an almost paternal protectiveness rising in him.